 Looking at (customer) growth, what is the role of marketing?

-“I am a recovering seller”, so says Tiffani, “and I have seen how marketers have been trying to gain more control over customer journeys and excerting more influence over the way companies ‘sell,’ but for many that is where it stops.
+“I am a recovering seller”, so says Tiffani, “and I have seen how marketers have been trying to gain more control over customer journeys and exerting more influence over the way companies ‘sell,’ but for many, that is where it stops.
 Rarely do I see marketing organizations taking on a quota, which it is responsible for delivering.
-For sales reps this is normal, quota carrying simply means that every sales person is expected to achieve a certain amount of sales.
-For marketers, this usually is a bridge to far.
+For sales reps this is normal, quota-carrying simply means that every salesperson is expected to achieve a certain amount of sales.
+But for marketers, this usually is a bridge too far.
 Supporting and enabling sales is a different business proposition than being responsible for revenue generation.
 Unfortunately, I still see a big gap between sales and marketing.”

 “Marketers are interested in what they are measured on like lead generation”

-Tiffani elaborates on the gap between customer facing organizations and B2B.
-In customer facing companies it doesn’t stop at sales, and marketing – it includes customer service.
-These three groups working in a more collaborative fashion is the trifecta for growth.
-Marketers must begin to expand ‘sales enablement’ beyond the sales department to include customer service agents.
+Tiffani elaborates on the gap between customer-facing organizations and B2B.
+Because in customer-facing companies it doesn’t stop at sales, and marketing – it includes customer service.
+Therefore, these three groups working in a more collaborative fashion are the trifecta for growth.
+Thus, marketers must begin to expand ‘sales enablement’ beyond the sales department to include customer service agents.

-It happens already in customer centric companies like Apple and Zappos, where sales, marketing and customer service are not only organized to work more closely, but they share metrics that drive customer centric behaviour.
+It happens already in customer-centric companies like Apple and Zappos, where sales, marketing, and customer service are not only organized to work more closely, but they share metrics that drive customer-centric behavior.
 Creating a few shared metrics, like Net Promoter Score or Customer Satisfaction, is a great way to break down existing silos and empower teams to serve customers better, ultimately improving the customer experience.

 What are the biggest take-aways for marketers from the Growth IQ story?

-- We should understand the reality that the lines between B2B and B2C are blurring
+- Understanding the reality that the lines between B2B and B2C are blurring

-- We have to close the gap between sales, customer service and marketing
+- Clsoing the gap between sales, customer service and marketing

-- We should be looking at the buyer journey and sales process as two very different activities
+- Looking at the buyer journey and sales process as two very different activities

 How do B2B marketers stay ahead of the game?